technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 01/Lab01.md

     ![](./media/image67.png)

-2. In the **Type your message** text box, enter !!**What information is needed to book a viewing for a real estate property?**!! and observe the response from the copilot.
+2. In the **Type your message** text box, enter !!**What information is needed to book a viewing for a real estate property?**!! and observe the response from the agent.

     ![](./media/image68.png)

+    It will be generic, similar to the one that you got in the Test your agent in the Studio, since we have not configured any specific topics and implemented any logic to the agent yet.
+We will do it in the upcoming exercises.

 ## Exercise 3: Create and manage topics using Copilot